Avalon (American group)

-Avalon Worship, originally known as Avalon, is an American contemporary Christian vocal quartet from Nashville and was formed in 1995.
+Avalon, also known as Avalon Worship, is an American contemporary Christian vocal quartet from Nashville and was formed in 1995.
 The group has earned multiple RIAA-certified gold records.
 The group consists of Janna Long, Greg Long, and Jody McBrayer.
 The newest fourth member has yet to be revealed.

 Group history

 1995–97

 Avalon was formed in 1995 in Nashville after Norman Miller of Proper Management took the idea of beginning a vocal group to Grant Cunningham, A&R Director at Sparrow Records.
 Cunningham attended an artist showcase in Nashville where he heard singer Michael Passons and made him the first Avalon member.
 Former Truth vocalist and South Carolina native Janna Potter (later Janna Long) became the group's second member.

 Rikk Kittlemann and Tabitha Fair became part of the group, but each left after a short time.
 Long contacted McBrayer, her former Truth bandmate, who joined the group.
 Nikki Hassman (now Nikki Hassman-Anders) was also chosen.
 Hassman recorded two albums with Avalon, Avalon (1996) and A Maze of Grace (1997), before leaving in May 1998 to pursue a solo career with Sony Records.